 See: Animal rescue

-In 2012 I felt the moral obligation to go vegan, after exceptic research into the topic made me aware of the horrors of animal exploitation, the lack of necessity to consume animal products, and the hipocrisy of continuing to do so.
+In 2012 I felt the moral obligation to go vegan, after skeptical research into the topic made me aware of the horrors of animal exploitation, the lack of necessity to consume animal products, and the hypocrisy of continuing to do so.

 See: Veganism